hblakely/hblakely/README.md

 -Define what I'm looking for from an employer in 2023

-  *remote is almost a must at this point.
+  *Remote is almost a must at this point.

-  *(mostly)asynchronous would be lovely
+  *(mostly)Asynchronous would be lovely - not strictly required.

-  *a good team with mentors and peers
+  *Good team with mentors and peers - I like learning and sharing information.

-  *a healthy work-life balance
+  *Healthy work-life balance - get the job done, avoid burnout.

-  *benefits
+  *Benefits - health, 401k (with match?), profit sharing, vacation, sick leave, etc...

-  *pay
+  *Pay - since the recent economic changes, $90-120k salary seems reasonable.

 -Update and revise resume with appropriate details from 7 years experience.